LeoLeBras/react-native-redux-starter-kit/README.md

 }
 ```

-If you need any other middleware right out the box: make us know!
+If you need any other middleware right out the box: let us know!
-#### Alias
+#### Aliases

 You may have noticed something like this among my several imports: